-How do publicists get the press to write about their clients?
-They issue press releases.
-Most people have come across a press release at some time and these general announcements are sent out en masse to the press to alert them of news and, hopefully, generate stories.
+Publicists, also know as press agents, get the press to write about their clients by issuing press releases.
+These general announcements are sent out en masse to the press to alert them of news and, hopefully, generate stories.
 Publicists usually write these press releases to make announcements about new initiatives and business developments the client or their company is involved in.

 A combination of creative and corporate work, publicity can be ideal for those who have a flair for writing but might not want to put up with the low salaries and fierce competition typical for journalism jobs.